2013 Bowling Green Falcons football team: At Kent State

 The undefeated Bowling Green Falcons traveled into Memorial Stadium where they would play he Indiana Hoosiers in front of 41,869.
 Indiana went right down the field their first drive, but were stopped at the goal line by BGSU's defense.
 Following a BG punt in their own territory, IU running back Tevin Coleman scored his fourth rushing touchdown of the season from one yard out.
 A promising second drive by the Falcons resulted in no points when kicker Tyler Tate missed a 47 yard field goal.
 Following a Hoosier's three and out, Bowling Green's Paul Senn blocked and returned a 56 yard punt in the same motion, making the score 7-7 with 4:36 in the first quarter.
 Indiana was once again stopped on the goal line when they substituted starting quarterback Nate Sudfeld for Tre Roberson on fourth and goal from the one yard line when he fumbled the snap.
 Bowling Green would then go on an 11 play 72 yard drive which resulted in a Tate 45 yard field goal to make the score 10-7 BG.
 Indiana would fumble the ensuing kick off, however Bowling Green was stopped on a fourth and one from the 21 yard line when quarterback Matt Johnson was stopped on a draw from shotgun formation.
 Indiana would take advantage of the turnover when Coleman scored on a 43 yard option pitch.
 The Falcons next drive stalled at midfield where they would punt to Indiana.
 Sudfeld would connect with Kofi Hughes on an eight yard fade right to the back right pylon making the score 21-10 with 2:44 in the second quarter.
 Johnson led the Falcons down the field with under a minute until the break where Tate would miss a 32 yard field goal attempt off the left upright.

 Indiana would attempt an onside kick to start the second half, but the ball went out of bounces untouched giving BGSU the ball at IU's 42 yard line.
 Threatening inside the 20 yard line, Johnson's pass was intercepted after hitting the hands of wide receiver Chris Gallon.
 Indiana would take advantage of the turnover when Sudfeld connected with wide receiver Cody Latimer on a 33 yard touchdown pass, increasing IU's lead to 28-10.
 With three minutes to go in the third quarter, Bowling Green was stopped on another fourth and one on IU's 19 yard line.
-Indiana would then go on a nine play 80 yard drive drive capped off by a 1 yard read option keeper by Sudfeld.
+Indiana would then go on a nine play 80 yard drive capped off by a 1 yard read option keeper by Sudfeld.
 Bowling Green did not have an answer as wide receiver Shaun Joplin would fumble a catch on their second play of the drive.
 Roberson would end the scoring with a three yard touchdown.
 Indiana would surpass over 600 yards of total offense.
 Running back Tevin Coleman had 19 carries for 129 yards and two touchdowns.
 Stephen Houston had 155 yards on just 13 carries.